Every Effing thing about Buttons

 Basic Styling

-Let's reset the default styles that our browsers put on the buttons with a bit of CSS:
+Let's reset the default styles that our browsers put on the buttons:

 Few things to note:

-1. Values for border-radius and font-weight dependson the design choices.
+1. Values for border-radius and font-weight depends on the design choices.
+Use the values that fits your design.

 3. We added cursor:pointer explicity to indicate clickability for mouse users.
-Note that default buttons don't have cursor pointer as according to W3C specification, pointer cursor is meant for links.
+Note that default buttons don't have cursor pointer.
+According to W3C specification, pointer cursor is meant for links.

-We will talking about padding separately in the "Buttons and Icons" section.
+4. Put a pin on the padding value for now.
+We will be talking about padding separately in the "Buttons and Icons" section.

 Buttons and Icons